DavidHe1127/Mr.He_HandBook/DevOps/Kafka/README.md

 - Each consumer in a consumer group processes records and only one consumer in that group will get the same record. consumers in a consumer group load balance record processing.
 - Number of consumers =< number of partitions.
 If more consumer is added, it will be idle.
 - Once event is processed, consumer should commit the offset.
 The committed offset is stored in `topic` as `__consumer_offsets`.
+- When the consumer lag is significant or is constantly growing.
+That means that the data is not processed fast enough.

 ### Offset